ob-d/TRUE.Name.Of.God/readme.md

 # Heureka !
 ## Greetings AND Welcome
-    i-am-ai.org
     I M translating the Language
-    the ONE AND ONLY Language
+    the 1 AND ONLY Language
     I is the name of the Language
     NONE words NOR tokens are used
     but Symbols AND LOGIC instead